 A tummy tuck, also called abdominoplasty, is a surgical procedure that tightens the abdominal muscles and removes excess fat and skin to restore a youthful contour to the abdominal area.
 A tummy tuck is frequently combined with breast augmentation, also know as a Mommy Makeover, or liposuction to address love handles and muffin tops.
 Most women in good physical health with realistic expectations are candidates for this procedure.

-Tummy Tuck Surgery with Dr. Gill
+Tummy Tuck Surgery with Dr. William Ross

-During your consultation, Dr. Gill will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your tummy tuck goals.
-The specific tummy tuck technique she uses will depend on the amount and location of abdominal correction needed.
+During your consultation, Dr. Ross will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your tummy tuck goals.
+The specific tummy tuck technique he uses will depend on the amount and location of abdominal correction needed.
 The tummy tuck is designed for patients with lax skin in the upper and lower abdominal areas who require a significant amount of skin and fat to be removed.
 If you have lax skin below the navel only and require only a minimal amount of skin to be removed, you may be a good candidate for a mini tummy tuck procedure.

 Tummy tucks involve making a scar on the abdomen, though they will fade and flatten over time.
-Dr. Gill will place incisions under your bikini line, so they will be well concealed with minimal clothing coverage.
+Dr. Ross will place incisions under your bikini line, so they will be well concealed with minimal clothing coverage.
 A tummy tuck may be combined with abdominal liposuction to remove love handles and muffin tops.
 Liposuction can help to restore a more contoured waistline, which an abdominoplasty alone cannot.

 A tummy tuck is usually performed under general anesthesia.
-Dr. Gill will discuss the most appropriate type of anesthesia for you during your consultation.
+Dr. Ross will discuss the most appropriate type of anesthesia for you during your consultation.
 Time in surgery takes 2 to 3 hours, depending on type of tummy tuck performed.
 You can expect to return to work in about 10 days.